ShisheerKaushik24/Quantum_BB84_Encryption/README.md

 The fig(b) graph slected is the output generated from the Real Quantum Computer [ ibmq-melbourne]

-In order to explain concisely, I have used secret key to be as # qiskit.
+In order to explain concisely, I have used secret key to be as:

+# qiskit.

 The evaluation was done using two different backend computers in order to obtain more precise and accurate results and compare the relative results obtained with every backbend’s utilized.
 As it is seen in the graphs, the simulation done on real quantum computer is comparatively different from the one done on simulation.
 It’s because Quantum computers are exceedingly difficult to engineer, build and program.
 As a result, they are crippled by errors in the form of noise, faults and loss of quantum coherence, which is crucial to their operation and yet falls apart before any nontrivial program has a chance to run to completion.

 1] On Simualtor [qasm]